anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the registrar is unable to process the request or validate the PER, it MUST respond with an HTTP client error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

-* 400 Bad Request: if the registrar detects an error in the format of the request
+* 400 Bad Request: if the registrar detects an error in the format of the request.
-* 401 Unauthorized: if the signature of the PER cannot be verified
+* 401 Unauthorized: if the signature of the PER cannot be verified.
-* 404 Not Found: if the PER is for a device that is not known to the registrar
+* 404 Not Found: if the PER is for a device that is not known to the registrar.
-* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.
-* 415 Unsupported Media Type: if the PER uses an artifact format that is not supported by the registrar, e.g., a type other than `application/jose+json`
+* 415 Unsupported Media Type: if the PER uses an artifact format that is not supported by the registrar, e.g., a type other than `application/jose+json`.

 Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per_artifact}}) and uses the CSR to request a new pledge EE certificate from the domain Key Infrastructure.
 The exact interaction and exchanged data objects depends on the certificate management protocol used by the Key Infrastructure, and is out of scope for this document.